Talk · TDWI München 2026

 What's Coming in Bitol

-A warning about the name clash: 'ODPS' refers to both the Open Data Product Standard (part of the Bitol family, links to ODCS via ports) and a separate Open Data Product Specification (standalone, strong on pricing and i18n)
+A warning about the name clash: ODPS refers to both the Open Data Product Standard (part of the Bitol family, links to ODCS via ports) and a separate Open Data Product Specification (standalone, strong on pricing and i18n)

 Standards for Semantics